chaohuichen/ChinesePoemPhaser3/README.md

 ## Features

 -the player has to collect the matching chinese charater.
--the English translation after the player collect all the require chinese characters
+-the English translation after the player collect all the require chinese characters.

 ## Project Challenges